Shanmus4/airgesture/README.md

 -   **MediaPipe Integration:** Utilizes Google's MediaPipe Hands solution for real-time, accurate detection of 21 3D hand landmarks from a live video stream.
 -   **OpenCV for Camera Interaction:** Employs OpenCV to access and manage the webcam feed, processing each frame for hand detection.
--   **PyAutoGUI for System Control:** Translates recognized hand gestures into system-level mouse and keyboard events using PyAutoGUI, allowing for cursor movement, clicks, drags, and scrolls.
+-   **PyAutoGUI for System Control:** Translates recognized hand gestures into system-level mouse and keyboard events using PyAutoGUI, allowing for cursor movement, clicks, drags, and more.
 -   **Modular Design:** The core logic is separated into `app.py` (main application flow, video processing) and `controller.py` (gesture recognition and mouse/keyboard control), promoting modularity and maintainability.

 ## Deployment Instructions